 This policy applies to students, employees, and other authorized users.
 The president of the institution and/or his/her designee makes the initial determination of violations under this policy.
 Unauthorized users are subject to prosecution under relevant state and federal laws and SCC will contact state or federal authorities for prosecution.
 Students utilizing the generic laboratory workstation will be made aware of the IS Use Policy through the Student Handbook and by posting of the policy in all student labs and access points.
 Employees, non-employees, and students with specific logins will confirm that they have read and understand the IS Use Policy by signing a copy of the policy when provided access and on an annual basis thereafter.
 Employee affirmation is coordinated with the annual payroll verification and returning students' affirmation in fall semester.
 New employees will sign the policy as part of their indoctrination to the IS systems.
 The IS staff will maintain the most current signed policy.
 All users must be aware that the college cannot guarantee the absolute privacy of files and electronic messages.
 The IS staff has the ability to view files and messages on the networks.
 It is not the policy of the institution to routinely view such files and messages, but privacy cannot be guaranteed.
 The following are the guidelines to ensure appropriate use of information systems, computer systems, and information networks.
-(Procedure 7.7.1) The complete policy and procedures can be found at http://sccnc.edu/policies-procedures/use-of-information-systems-2/.
+(Procedure 7.07.01) The complete policy and procedures are available at SCC Policies and Procedures.